How to sit at your desk correctly

 Adjusting the screen's brightness or contrast can make it much easier to use.

-Make objects accessible
+Make objects easy to reach

 Position frequently used objects, such as your telephone or stapler, within easy reach.
 Avoid repeatedly stretching or twisting to reach things.